6 Things You Should Know Before Visiting Barcelona

 You can read all about our pickpocketing experience in our post “Pickpocketed in Barcelona.”

-In two years of travel one thing has been constant.
+In seven years (and counting) of travel, one thing has been constant.
 That is the warmth and kindness we have been met with.
 The one exception was in Barcelona.

-For example, we visited a nearby supermarket nearly every day and used our basic Spanish, but never got a smile out of the cashiers.
+For example, we shopped at a nearby supermarket daily and used our basic Spanish, but got no acknowledgment from the cashiers.
 We did not take this personally.
-As we watched the crowds from our balcony we did not see many smiles.
+As we watched the crowds from our balcony, we did not see many smiles.

 Trip Details